 Storage

-Basically, anything that sounds good to you!
+You can use any toppings that sound good to you!
 Sesame seeds, poppy seeds, and other seed mixes (like everything bagel seasoning) all work well.
 You can also never go wrong with flaky sea salt!

 Sourdough Discard Bagels